sozanskiy/vtx-new/IMPLEMENTATION_PLAN.md

 ---

+## Parameter defaults (updated)

+- 5.8 GHz channel_bw_hz: 6e6
+- dc_guard_hz: 100e3–150e3
+- dwell_ms: 30–40 for stable SNR; 15 for fast sweep
+- ranking: SNR_mean (raw) and/or ema_snr for smoothing

+---

 ## Immediate next steps (short list)

-1. Implement real scanner backend (HackRF capture) using `band_metrics` and upserting into SQLite; emit SSE updates from API; add EMA and N‑of‑M debounce.
-2. Build GNU Radio flowgraph for analog demod; wrap with a small CLI; integrate start/stop from API.
+1. Build GNU Radio flowgraph for analog demod; wrap with a small CLI; integrate start/stop from API (replace mock demod).
-3. Wire `/video.mjpeg` to live ZMQ frames from demod on Pi (fallback to synthetic already implemented).
-4. Create `systemd` unit files and a simple install script for Pi; test boot and kiosk mode.
+2. Expose `snr_peak_db` in API candidates (optional) and consider ordering by `snr_db` (mean) with ema_snr as a secondary field.
+3. Tune gains/dwell/BW on Pi and validate detection at 5658 with SNR_mean ≥ 10; lock defaults.
+4. Performance pass on MJPEG bridge (JPEG quality/frame rate) and UI.

 ---